-Retailers selling branded gasoline are contractually obligated to purchase from the branded supplier, giving the branded refiner leverage to charge a higher price for gasoline that will likely be passed on to consumers.25 Alternatively, if a retailer signs a branded contract that locks in a long-term low price for wholesale gasoline, the retailer may still be incentivized to raise their retail price if the overall average retail price of gasoline rises, increasing their profit margin without risk of losing sales to lower-priced competitors.
+Retailers selling branded gasoline are contractually obligated to purchase from the branded supplier, giving the branded refiner leverage to charge a higher price for gasoline that will likely be passed on to consumers.
+Alternatively, if a retailer signs a branded contract that locks in a long-term low price for wholesale gasoline, the retailer may still be incentivized to raise their retail price if the overall average retail price of gasoline rises, increasing their profit margin without risk of losing sales to lower-priced competitors.
 This restriction to a single brand of wholesale gasoline may introduce artificial scarcity into the market if certain fuel brands are supply-constrained in an otherwise balanced market and, if individual branded fuels are slow to revert to a more normal price following a gasoline price spike, may prolong the spike even as the original drivers of the elevated prices are resolved.
 The system of contracts between gasoline distributors and retailers is complex and highly varied in contract terms and duration, which poses a significant barrier to regulators investigating the impact of the distributor-retailer interface on retail gasoline prices.

 Distribution and retail margin, which includes distribution costs, marketing costs, and profits, is an analogous metric to refining margin.
 It is calculated by subtracting the wholesale gasoline price and taxes from the weekly average retail sales price.
-Retailers are responsible for covering the costs associated with running many businesses, including rents, wages, utility rates, and equipment maintenance, as well as costs more unique to the retail gasoline sector, including California Air Resources Board (CARB)-mandated equipment upgrades, environmental fees, and permitting fees.
-The average annual distribution and retail margin in California has been above the U.S. average every year since 2011, which may reflect higher operating costs in California as well as any additional profit being collected.26 At the end of the day, the retailers set the price at the pump, and retailers selling a well-regarded brand of gasoline or those operating fueling stations with prime locations may be particularly incentivized to set high prices.27
+Retailers are responsible for covering the costs associated with running many businesses, including rents, wages, utility rates, and equipment maintenance, as well as costs more unique to the retail gasoline sector, including CARB-mandated equipment upgrades, environmental fees, and permitting fees.
+The average annual distribution and retail margin in California has been above the U.S. average every year since 2011, which may reflect higher operating costs in California as well as any additional profit being collected.
+At the end of the day, the retailers set the price at the pump, and retailers selling a well-regarded brand of gasoline or those operating fueling stations with prime locations may be incentivized to set high prices.

 Playing the Spot Market.
 Market participants buy and sell gasoline for physical delivery within a short time frame on "spot markets."
-These spot markets are referred to as "physical" markets because market participants use them to obtain supplies of actual product.
+These spot markets transactions are referred to as "physical" trades because market participants use them to obtain supplies of actual product.
 As a result, physical markets are located at or near refinery hubs and the trades consummated on the spot market designate a delivery location and delivery timeframe.
 Refiners sell gasoline to distributors at a price set by the spot market: an exchange controlled by the five oil refiners that account for 98% of California's gasoline supply, along with a small group of traders.
 California's gasoline spot market is remarkably opaque.
-There is no public ledger of trades on the gasoline spot market, only voluntary reports to the Oil Price Information Service https://consumerwatchdog.org/energy/legislation-targets-sky-high-ca-gas-prices-requires-oil-refiners-disclose-how-much-they-make/
+There is no public ledger of trades on the gasoline spot market, only voluntary reports to the Oil Price Information Service (OPIS), an industry news service which publishes only a spot market price.
+There are no requirements to publically disclose trades, the quantity exchanged, the https://consumerwatchdog.org/energy/legislation-targets-sky-high-ca-gas-prices-requires-oil-refiners-disclose-how-much-they-make/

-25 Consumer Watchdog; "Legislation Targets Sky-High CA Gas Prices; Requires Oil Refiners To Disclose How Much They Make On Every Gallon of Gasoline Sold"; March 2022;
+&lt;sup>27 Consumer Watchdog; "Legislation Targets Sky-High CA Gas Prices; Requires Oil Refiners To Disclose How Much They Make On Every Gallon of Gasoline Sold"; March 2022;